Thomas Jefferson Vance Owen

 The federal government directed for there to be a treaty negotiated with the Potawatomi, Odawa, Chippewa and Kickapoo natives and the settlers.
 Owen organized the meeting.
 Ahead of the meeting, a large open arbor was built at the corner of Rush Street and Michigan Avenue to be used as a council house for the meeting.
 The meeting was held between September 10 and October 7, 1833.
 At the meeting, Owen was one of three individuals representing the United States in negotiating the 1833 Treaty of Chicago.
 The treaty saw the natives exchange their land in Illinois, the Wisconsin Territory, and the Michigan Territory for a sum of presents, certain annuities, payment of all claims against them, and a tract of equal size in Kansas along the Missouri River where they were required to move within three years.

 Owen died on October 15, 1835, at his home in Chicago from a pulmonary illness that he had been suffering since May.
 His health at that time had been compromised during his efforts to expel Potawatomi Indians to lands west of the Mississippi River per the 1833 Treaty of Chicago.
 He was buried in Oakwood Cemetery in Springfield, Illinois.

 Grand Avenue is so called due to a quote of Owen's referring to Chicago as "a grand place to live".
 Owen Avenue is named for Owen directly.

-Historian James Ryan Haydon published a book on Owen in 1934 titeld "Chicago's True Founder" which asserted that he was the true spiritual father of the city, as opposed to figures more popularly seen by modern audiences to have held that role such as John H. Kinzie and William B. Ogden.
+Historian James Ryan Haydon published a book on Owen in 1934 titled "Chicago's True Founder" which asserted that he was the true spiritual father of the city, as opposed to figures more popularly seen by modern audiences to have held that role such as John H. Kinzie and William B. Ogden.
 Haydon argued that Owen's contributions to Chicago were deliberately downplayed by later historians so as not to drown out the stories of Chicago's other pioneers, what he called the "Kinzie mythology".